ACT = Acceptance and Commitment Therapy

+Looking for an ACT Therapist in Chicago?
 Acceptance and Commitment Therapy (ACT) is an approach to counseling that is considered a mindful offshoot of traditional Cognitive Behavioral Therapy or CBT.
-It’s the type of approach I use with my clients frequently in Chicago.
+It’s the type of approach I frequently use in my work with clients.

 While the clinical name may sound super fancy, in truth, ACT’s essential tenants are fairly straight forward.